Kalayse/Portfolio/Bookish_Log.md

 # Chronological Notes

 ## Purpose:
 Exploring what I have learned so far in [Coursera's Google Data Analytics Professional Certificate](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjo9ZyPyv75AhVeGzQIHaScBUIQFnoECBUQAQ&url=https%3A%2F%2Fwww.coursera.org%2Fprofessional-certificates%2Fgoogle-data-analytics&usg=AOvVaw2XvP900KPIKu1611eqZ7QH).
 This log should serve as a compilation of all the actions, research, and progess on my final project with Coursera.
-The topic is Bookish.
+All the code I used will be available for both R and SQL witin my portfolio.
 Please visit -ReadMe link, to be inserted later- for more details.

 ## 5-Sept-22
 When uploading the Goodreads-books by Soumik dataset to *BigQuery*, I had to find and replace all instances of " to a single quote '.